-- 1. To possess, post, and distribute literature that will not disrupt the school program and which follows the district's guidelines for responsible journalism. - 2.
+- 1. To possess, post, and distribute literature that will not disrupt the educational environment. - 2.
 To be free from censorship of their publications within the guidelines previously agreed upon by students and administrators.

-- To use only those bulletin boards or wall areas assigned for use by students and student organizations.
-Students must also accept responsibility for the effect that the posting, publication, or distribution of this literature might have on the normal activities of the school. - To refrain from publishing libelous and obscene materials, to seek full information on the topics about which they write, to observe acceptable standards of good taste, and to observe the normal rules for responsible journalism.
+- 1. To use only those bulletin boards or wall areas assigned for use by students and student organizations.
+Students must also accept responsibility for the effect that the posting, publication, or distribution of this literature might have on the normal activities of the school. - 2.
+To refrain from publishing inciteful, defamatory, fraudulent, obscene, or threatening material or any material that uses fighting words and to seek full information on the topics about which they write.